 Bates, Daisy.
 The Long Shadow of Little Rock.
 New York: David McKay Co.
 Inc., 1962.

 Daisy Bates was the president of the Arkansas NAACP and the one who met and listened to the students each day.
 This firsthand account was very important to my paper because it made me more aware of the feelings of the people involved.

 NOTE: Oral history transcripts, correspondence between you and experts, questionnaires, and other primary or secondary materials used as sources for your entry should be cited in your bibliography but not included as attachments to your bibliography.

-Rule 16: The Separation of Primary and Secondary Sources
+Rule 17: Separation of Primary and Secondary Sources

-You are required to separate your bibliography into primary and secondary sources.
+You are required to separate your bibliography into two sections: one for primary sources and one for secondary sources.

-Style for citations and bibliographic references must follow the principles in one of recent editions of the following style guides:
+Style for citations and bibliographic references must follow the principles in a recent edition of one of the following style guides.

-When using automated citation tools, be sure to use one that allows you to select a specific style guide.
-Some tools, like EasyBib, assign a combination of styles and may result in documentation not being in compliance with Rule 17.)
+HOTRHF IMPORTANT NOTE: When using automated citation tools, be sure to use one that allows you to select a specific style guide.
+Some tools, like EasyBib, assign a combination of styles and may result in documentation not being in compliance.

 You must acknowledge in your annotated bibliography all sources used in your entry.
 Failure to credit sources is plagiarism and will result in disqualification.

-HOTRHF Note: Rules listed on this web site have NOT been confirmed for 2015 by National History Day.
+HOTRHF Note: Rules listed on this web site have been updated for 2015.